 Support, counselling and coaching for sexual violence victims in Bedfordshire.

 The Hope Programme has a helpline and support services for people aged over 10 years who have suffered sexual violence, including childhood sexual abuse and exploitation.
-Our free services are also available to non offending family members, partners and carers.
-We work from safe and accessible counselling rooms across Bedfordshire.
+Services are free to clients and we work from safe and easy to reach counselling rooms across Bedfordshire.

 Very Good Funding News